National Parking Platform

 NPP Phase 1 (space availability) was successfully completed in 2019.
 It delivered a working pilot platform which allowed static data and availability data from off-street car parks and details of Traffic Regulation Orders on-street in Manchester city centre to be collected on an open data platform and published via customer-facing apps using industry standard APDS compliant APIs.

-NPP Phase 2 (multi-vendor payment) extends the functionality of the platform to enable customers to make payment for parking using the digital supplier of their choosing nationwide for three off-street use cases and for on street permitted parking zones, along with reconciliation of payments from multiple sources across multiple parking operators/car parks
+NPP Phases 2 and 3 (multi-vendor payment) extended the functionality of the platform to enable customers to make payment for parking using the digital supplier of their choosing nationwide for three off-street use cases and for on street permitted parking zones, along with reconciliation of payments from multiple sources across multiple parking operators/car parks

-The prototype platform is available for participating partners to begin testing.
-There are currently 13 operators (including 10 from the public sector), 5 service providers and 4 technology suppliers participating in the project.
-The first public pilots will begin in Manchester in 1st Quarter 2021.
-Up to a dozen other pilot projects will be implemented during the 2nd Quarter 2021.
+The prototype platform is available for participating partners, with a ‘staging area’ to enable partners to undertake testing.
+There are currently over 25 operators (19 from the public sector), 10 service providers and 12 technology suppliers participating in the project.
+The first public pilots began in Manchester in 3rd Quarter 2021.
+Up to a dozen other pilot projects will be implemented during 2022.

-Under NPP Phase 2 a working group composed of senior local government officials and other public sector officials is developing a commercial model, allowing multiple operators and service providers to co-operate at scale; and exploring the governance options for the platform, including long-term funding proposals.
+Beginning with NPP Phase 2, a working group composed of senior local government officials and other public sector officials began developing a commercial model, allowing multiple operators and service providers to co-operate at scale and exploring the governance options for the platform, including long-term funding proposals.

 The next stage

-Subject to final approval of funding Phase 3 will commence in Quarter 2 2021 and will run in parallel with Phase 2.
-The Phase 3 scope includes:
+Subject to final approval of funding Phase 4 will commence in Quarter 2 2022 and will continue the work begun in Phase 3 to:

-- Increasing the number of local authorities and other entities trialling the platform
+- Increase the number of local authorities and other entities trialling the platform

-- Developing a tutorial and other communication and didactic materials to increase awareness and use of the NPP by both public and private organisations.
+- Develop further tutorial and other communication and didactic materials to increase awareness and use of the NPP by both public and private organisations.

 This phase will also include work to increase awareness of the APDS technical specifications across the UK parking sector.